 15. Dance as often as you can

 Dancing has SO MANY health benefits.
 I can’t stress this enough.
 Not only can dancing keep you fit and release endorphins.
 It can also improve the condition of your heart and lungs, help with physical confidence, improve balance and overall mental functioning.
 So whenever you can, we urge you to dance.
 Whether it be in your living room or out with your friends.
 Keep dancing!
-You could even make a pact with yourself that you’ll dance your way into 2022 on your New Year’s resolutions.

 16. Write up to-do lists

 To-do lists are a beneficial way to stay organised and focused on the tasks you need to complete.
 This can absolutely help you with being more efficient and reducing that urge to overthink things.
 Try buying a diary planner to keep track of your daily tasks.
-In fact, you could even start a to-do list now and put making New Year’s resolutions at the top of that list.
+You could even start a to-do list now and put making New Year’s resolutions at the top of that list.

 17. Make your bed each morning